mmonkey/fireSlider/README.md

 currPos | The slides position before transitioning (This is a translateX position). | int nextPos | The slides position after transitioning (This is a translateX position). | int

-It is best to set `duration: 0` if snapping is true, this will prevent seen slides "jump" from one end to the other.
+It is best to set `duration: 0` if snapping is true, this will prevent slides to "jump" from one end to the other.

 Events - Currently not working!
 ------